nolanlawson/css-talk-2022/markdown.md

 the browser's rendering loop.
 The total time spent is the same.
 So this DevTools warning can be very misleading.

 [Demo](https://nolanlawson.github.io/measure-style-and-layout/)

----

-# Style vs layout performance

---
-- Style
-  - Complexity of CSS selectors
-- Layout
-  - Complexity of layout

-???

-In general, style calculation problems are caused by slow CSS selectors (e.g. `nth-child()`, `not:()` and ancestor selectors), and layout calculation problems are caused by complex layout (e.g. grids inside of flexboxes inside of grids).